Craig-Codes/Three.js-X-Wing-Demo/README.md

 # Three.js-X-Wing-Demo

 I built this X-Wing Fighter information page to learn the basics of the Three.js Library.
 The basic premise is that you can see a 3D X-Wing Fighter and click on different components to get some basic information.
+I also wanted the 3D model to be able to be rotated by the user using either a mouse or finger on a touch device.

 I've learned how to import objects, create objects, import a picture as a background and interaction and manipulation of imported objects.